doombubbles/bg3-mods/README.md

 **Thermodynamaxe** - Is now permanently dipped in Fire, and passive changed slightly to "Whenever you deal damage with a melee weapon attack, you gain 2 turns of Heat."

+### Phalar Aluve

+- Added new "Screech" option
+  - Lasts until Long Rest, or switching to a different melody
+  - Whenever you deal Thunder damage, apply 2 turns of Shrieking to the target
+- Added new "Shout" option
+  - Lasts until Long Rest, or switching to a different melody
+  - Whenever you heal a creature, give it 2 turns of Singing

 ### Markoheshkir

 - Added "Force to be Reckoned With" attunement to Force damage